OneDrive/onedrive-api-docs/docs/rest-api/api/driveitemversion_get_contents.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+title: Download a previous version
+---
-# Download contents of a DriveItemVersion resource
+# Download contents of a DriveItemVersion resource (preview)

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Retrieve the contents of a specific version of a [DriveItem](../resources/driveitem.md).